mitre-public/boogie/boogie-arinc/README.md

 ```
 These fields serve as references to other records within the ARINC 424 database file and can be used to uniquely identify them.
 In general for ```ArincProcedureLeg``` records these are pointers
 to either NDB/VHF Navaids, Enroute/Terminal Waypoints, Airports, or even Runways.
 As this information is generally nice to have on hand when working with procedure information (among others) Boogie
-provides a collection of easy-to-instantiate and pre-configured databases with the appropriate indexing for these records set-up.
+provides a collection of easy-to-instantiate and pre-configured (and relatively simple) databases with the appropriate indexing for these records set-up.

 ```java
 FixDatabase fixDatabase = ArincDatabaseFactory.newFixDatabase(ndbNavaids, vhfNavaids, waypoints, airports);